Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.2/components/dropdowns.md

 Use `data-bs-offset` or `data-bs-reference` to change the location of the dropdown.

 {{< ods-incompatibility-alert >}}
-This variant should not be used because it does not respect the Orange Design System specifications.
+This variant with a `data-bs-offset` attribute having values different than `"0,0"` should not be used because it does not respect the Orange Design System specifications.

 Please refer to the [Dropdown](https://system.design.orange.com/0c1af118d/p/910b9b-dropdown/b/04c480) guidelines on the Orange Design System website.
 {{< /ods-incompatibility-alert >}}